elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ### NetworkPolicies

-A note about configuring NetworkPolicies, when using self-hosted file servers for the different services, remember to configure NetworkPolcieis accordingly, i.e. if a self-hosted file server runs on a different port than 443, you will need to override it in the config for each respective service, e.g. for OpenSearch to get plugins from `fileserver.air-gapped.internal:8080`:
+A note about configuring NetworkPolicies, when using self-hosted file servers for the different services, remember to configure NetworkPolicies accordingly, i.e. if a self-hosted file server runs on a different port than 443, you will need to override it in the config for each respective service, e.g. for OpenSearch to get plugins from `fileserver.air-gapped.internal:8080`:

 ```yaml
 networkPolicies: